-Pre: SPED 304, SPED 325, and SPED 326 with a grade of C-or higher.
+Pre: SPED 304, SPED 325, and SPED 326 with a grade of Cor higher.
 For Middle-Level/Secondary Education Majors: Completion of or concurrent enrollment in EDEF 345.
 For Elementary Education Majors: Completion of or concurrent enrollment in SPED 405.

-Coreq: Enrollment in one of the following courses: SPED 470 or SPED 460 oratively teaching core content curriculum in oral language, reading, writing and math to students with academic and behavioral deficits.
+Coreq: Enrollment in one of the following courses: SPED 470 or SPED 460.

+This course provides the special education teacher candidate with core knowledge and application of specialized instruction.
+Teacher candidates will develop pedagogical skills for collaboratively teaching core content curriculum in oral language, reading, writing and math to students with academic and behavioral deficits.
 Teacher candidates will apply their understanding of evidence-based practices to design and implement individualized instruction for students with mild to moderate disabilities.
 Through field experience, teacher candidates will practice skills in collaborative development of standards-based individualized instruction.